nvk747/training-material/topics/statistics/tutorials/papaa/tutorial.md

 Machine Learning use learning features from datasets and generate predictive models.
 Extracting transcriptional patterns and learning insights from this abundance of data is a developing research area.
 Transcriptional profiling was used to identify differentially expressed genes and pathways associated with drug resistance in breast cancer (Men et al. 2018).
 Such perturbations in oncogenic pathways can be useful in predicting sensitivity to therapeutic agents (Bild et al. 2006).
 Machine learning-based modeling provides a systematic manner to leverage these multi-omic data to predict phenotype or stratify tumors based on gene expression and pathway variations.
 We extended a previously developed elastic net penalized logistic regression classification modeling approach to derive transcription signature or pathway alterations to measure aberrant PI3K activity in the pan-cancer data(Way et al. 2018).
 This method integrates bulk RNA Sequencing (RNA-Seq), copy number and mutation data from PanCanAtlas (https://gdc.cancer.gov/).

-TCGA Pancancer has uniformly processed Multi-omics data including RNASeq, copynumber and mutational data.
+TCGA Pancancer has uniformly processed Multi-omics data including RNASeq, copy number and mutational data.
 It covers 33 different cancer types and having information from over 10000 samples.
 We used publicly available RNASeq, mutation and CNV data sets from TCGA.
 Description and processing details of these data sets are listed at this site: [Pancancer analysis](https://github.com/nvk747/pancancer.git)

 ***Machine learning methodology***
-Logistic regression is a kind of machine learning approcah where statistical analysis that is used to predict the outcome of a dependent variable based on prior observations.
-Changes in gene expression are direcly connected to alterations/mutations in genes. we used above appoach to predict mutational status given the gene expression.
-Optimizing to the above prediciton of mutational status with gene expression variable, we used elatic net penalty with gradient descent algorithm is used to find the optimal cost function by going over a number of iterations.
-The objective of the classifier is to determine the probability a given sample (i) has a aberrant gene event given the sample’s RNaseq measurements (Xi).
+Logistic regression is a kind of machine learning approach where statistical analysis that is used to predict the outcome of a dependent variable based on prior observations.
+Changes in gene expression are directly connected to alterations/mutations in genes. we used above approach to predict mutational status given the gene expression.
+Optimizing to the above prediction of mutational status with gene expression variable, we used elastic net penalty with gradient descent algorithm is used to find the optimal cost function by going over a number of iterations.
+The objective of the classifier is to determine the probability a given sample (i) has a aberrant gene event given the sample’s RNAseq measurements (Xi).
 In order to achieve the objective, the classifier learns a vector of coefficients or gene-specific weights (w) that optimize the following penalized logistic function.

 ![Figure-2](images/equation.png)

 Where alpha and l are regularization and elastic net mixing hyperparameters that are only active during training.
-Each model was tested at multiple alpha and l values and cross vaidated was performed.
+Each model was tested at multiple alpha and l values and cross validated was performed.

 ***Sample Processing step:***